-- 9. Any repeat application (where it is fundamentally the same scheme) which has previously been considered by the planning committee.
-This will not apply to applications to vary or delete conditions under Section 73 of the Town and County Planning Act 1990 unless those conditions were explicitly imposed by the Planning Committee.
-This will not apply to applications for non-material amendments to an approved scheme under Section 96A of the Town and Country Planning Act 1990 (as amended) - 10.
-Any application which the Strategic Manager for Planning and Regeneration considers should be referred to the Planning Committee for a decision.
+Any repeat application (where it is fundamentally the same scheme) which has previously been considered by the Planning Committee.
+This will not apply to applications to vary or delete conditions under section 73 of the Town and Country Planning Act 1990 unless those conditions were explicitly imposed by the Planning Committee.
+This will not apply to applications for non-material amendments to an approved scheme under Section 96A of the Town and Country Planning Act 1990 (as amended).